-Nepal is divided into three layers, according to its geographical settings - Himalayan region, Mid-hills, and Terai region (flat land).
-Himalayan region is the home of legendary Sherpas, who are renowned for climbing mountain Everest.
+Nepal is divided into three layers, according to its geographical settings - Himalayan region, Mid-hills, and Tarai region (flat plains).
+Himalayan region is the home of the legendary Sherpas, who are renowned for climbing mt.
+Everest.and many other peaks.

-One of the first mountaineers (two) to climb Mt.
-Everest is Tenzing Norgay Sherpa.
-Sherpas follow Tibetan Buddhism, the "ancient school" by religion, friendly in nature and share part of a culture of Tibet.
+One of the first mountaineers to climb Mt.
+Everest was Tenzing Norgay along with Edmund Hillary from New Zealand.
+Sherpas follow Tibetan Buddhism, the "ancient school" by religion, they are friendly in nature and share part of a culture of Tibet.
 Trek to the northern-most region of Nepal to see the rich mix of culture and lifestyle.

-Mid-hills of Nepal are populated by many hill tribes of Nepal like Gurung, Magar, Rai, Limbu, Tamang, Chettris, Brahmins, Newars, etc. Before the unification of the modern Nepal, Gurung, Rai, Magar, Tamang had their independent countries, and still have their independent culture; manner of practicing religion, language, cuisine, music and dance, and their architectural settlement is distinct to each other.
+Mid-hills of Nepal are populated by many hill tribes of Nepal like Gurung, Magar, Rai, Limbu, Tamang, Chettris, Brahmins, Newars, etc. Before the unification of modern Nepal, Gurung, Rai,n and Magars had their independent countries, and still have their independent culture; manner of practicing religion, language, cuisine, music and dance, and their architectural settlement is distinctly different.

-Newars, being indigenous the Kathmandu Valley, are rich in metal works, arts, crafts, and building castles and temples.
+Newars, being the indigenous people of Kathmandu Valley, are rich in metal works, arts, crafts, and building palaces and temples.
 Chettries (Khas) and Brahmins are Hindus by religions and historians state they are ancient settlers of Karnali region of Nepal.
 They have carried their cultural values - with them - wherever they settled.

-Terai is the home of Tharu tribes, and of Madhesis.
+Tarai is the home of Tharu tribes, and of Madhesi people.
 They have distinctive cultures and lifestyle, though their social life is influenced by Aryan culture and Hindu religion.
-The tradition, custom, art & pottery, and language resemble the ancient Aryan culture and civilization.
-Being a hot province of Nepal, people of Terai region wear light, cotton, clothes, but, yet, works hard during the day time.
+Being a hot province of Nepal, people of Terai region wear light, cotton, clothes, but, they work hard during the day .

 Please visit our trade site for Visit Nepal 2020 notices and all trade updates.